stripe/tracer-objc/README.md

 Tracer lets you record & playback the behavior of arbitrary objects in Objective-C. (This may also be useful in Swift, but ymmv).

 Let's say you have a dependency in your code, `ThatThing`.
 You call `ThatThing`, it calls you back, and behavior varies depending on input.
-Testing is hard.
+Testing this code is hard.

 ```objective-c
 @protocol ThatInterface <NSObject>